SHADOWS ON THE WALL | REVIEWS | NEWS | FESTIVAL | AWARDS | Q&A | ABOUT | TALKBACK

 Ms Trapper and Danny

 There's nothing particularly original about this animated Christmas adventure, from the rather standard digital animation to a script that mixes witty jokes with sappy sentiment.
-But there are some enjoyably barbed touches along the way, which help make the movie is funny and emotionally involving.
+But there are some enjoyably barbed touches along the way, which help make the movie funny and emotionally involving.
 And because it never veers from the holiday formula, it feels as comforting as a cup of hot chocolate on a snowy afternoon.

 In the village of Wellington-on-Sea in Suffolk, Father Christmas (Cox) spots various problems that need addressing as he delivers his gifts with the help of his reindeer Dasher (Khan) and lighthouse keeper Bill (Nighy).
 New at school, young teen Danny (Wisniewski) is struggling to fit in, missing his overworked mother (Whittaker) and absent father.
 He also has a crush on Sam (Hayhurst), whose naughty twin Charlie (Sayer) might not get anything in her stocking.
 Meanwhile, Bernadette (Brown) finds herself in charge of a group of kids when their parents get stuck in the snow.